citp/privacy-policy-historical/t/te/tec/technologiebeaumont.com.md

 ### How to contact us

-you may contact us at Wajam 11F.
-Anton Building, Anton street 1, Wan Chai, Hong Kong or by email at: [feedback@wajam.com](mailto:feedback@wajam.com).
+you may contact us at Wajam Room 1708, Kai Tak Commercial Building, 317-319 Des Voeux road, Central, Hong Kong or by email at: [feedback@wajam.com](mailto:feedback@wajam.com).
 Instructions on how to uninstall Wajam can be found at our [How to Uninstall Wajam](http://www.technologiebeaumont.com/howto/uninstall) page.
 If you need any additional information, you may contact us at [support@wajam.com](mailto:support@wajam.com).